 Arriving in Golf del Sur – Tenerife South

 Our evening flight from Barcelona got us to Tenerife South just after midnight.
 We took a metered taxi to Golf del Sur, and paid a very reasonable fare.

-Just as well since there are no buses after midnight.
+… which is just as well since there are no buses after midnight.

-Grand Muthu Golf Plaza: Golf del Sur – Where to stay in Tenerife South
+Grand Muthu Golf Plaza: Golf del Sur

-We were given a decent sized room with fully-equipped kitchen and balcony.
+We were given a decent-sized room with fully-equipped kitchen and balcony.
 Nothing to complain about here.
 All in all we were quite happy with our ‘Aparthementhoth Ethpanyole’.